 Dining tables are where we gather, laugh, argue, throw food, and grow closer to one another.
 They are central to the rhythms of daily life.

 When we set out to develop our modern dining table we asked: could we create a timeless and inviting table where people would not only want to eat but linger?
-Could it also be affordable, environmentally sustainable, and made in America?
+Could it also be attainably priced, environmentally sustainable, and made in America?

 Acclaim came quickly within the modern design world.
-In 2006, The Cooper Hewitt selected Christopher and Material Furniture for inclusion in its highly influential National Design Triennial.
+In 2006, The Cooper Hewitt selected Christopher and Material Furniture for exhibition in the museum's widely influential National Design Triennial.

 In 2007, Time Magazine named Christopher to its Style & Design 100.

-When Christopher signed on with Simbly to have us reintroduce the dining table to design enthusiasts (and consumers who just need a really good table), we knew we'd found the right product to anchor our first capsule furniture collection.
+When Christopher signed on with Simbly to have us reintroduce the dining table to design enthusiasts, we knew we'd found the right product to anchor our first capsule furniture collection.
 The table’s modern flat-pack design still feels fresh, relevant, and timeless.

-The original dining table was made using Forest Stewardship Council (FSC) wood, which we've also selected for the Simbly Dining Table.
+The original dining table was made using Forest Stewardship Council (FSC) wood, which we've also selected for the current version.
 FSC is the gold standard for wood certification - ensuring that the material we use has been sustainably harvested and sourced from forests where responsible forestry management practices are in place that support ecosystem sustainability, biodiversity and long-term environmental, social and economic benefit.

 Also honoring the original design, we make the dining table using ApplePly, a premium, hardwood plywood that’s been made exclusively in Eugene, Oregon by States Industries since first introduced in the 1980s.
 It's the highest quality, furniture-grade plywood in the industry.
 We affectionately think of AppePly as the Roger Federer of plywoods - a peerless combination of style, strength, longevity, and grace-under-pressure (details of AppePly's exposed edge, a design feature, and lustrous wood texture below).

-We upgraded the hidden fastening mechanisms built into the table that ensure simple assembly and dis-assembly.
+We upgraded the hidden fastening mechanisms built into the table that make assembly and dis-assembly simple and easy.
 This is a key design feature because, once assembled, nothing about the dining table's design and finish gives away that it actually requires assembly.